MadcowD/ell/README.md

 - [ ] Consider developing as a VSCode plugin
 - [ ] Implement organization system for multiple prompts (e.g., by module)
 - [ ] Add live updates and new content indicators
+- [ ] Force stores ot use the pydantic data types and dont use model dumping by default.
+- [ ] Update the serializer so that we prefer stringliterals when serialziing globals

 - [x] Update stores to use schema type hints and serialize to model dump in Flask (or consider switching to FastAPI)